 - If the person has a weapon, do not try to disarm him/her.
 Evacuate the area and call 911.

 THE JOINT COMMISSION AND A CULTURE OF SAFETY

-The Joint Commission (TJC) (2016) recognizes that uncivil, disrespectful, threatening, and intimidating behaviors in the healthcare environment undermine a culture of safety, increase medical errors, decrease patient satisfaction, increase adverse outcomes, and incur higher costs and loss of qualified staff.
-TJC has stated that such behaviors are unprofessional and will not be tolerated.
+The Joint Commission (2018) recognizes that uncivil, disrespectful, threatening, and intimidating behaviors in the healthcare environment undermine a culture of safety, increase medical errors, decrease patient satisfaction, increase adverse outcomes, and incur higher costs and loss of qualified staff.
+The Joint Commission has stated that such behaviors are unprofessional and will not be tolerated.

 Leaders especially have a critical role to play in battling such behaviors and establishing a safety system that does not tolerate these behaviors.
 Such a system must be made a core value of all leaders in the organization.
 The Joint Commission’s Sentinel Event Alert recommends that all healthcare facilities should take the following safety actions: